jayedumindu/jayedumindu/README.md

 Hi there 👋

 - 🔭 I’m currently working on everything
-- 🌱 I’m currently learning to code & design
+- 🌱 learning to code & design
 - 👯 I’m looking to collaborate on anything that surprise me
-- 🤔 I’m looking for help with funds
-- 💬 Ask me about why i'm happy always
+- 💬 Ask me about why java and javascript are not related
 - 📫 How to reach me: drop a dm
 - ⚡ Fun fact: More human twins are being born now than ever before